Pseudogap and strange metal states in the square-lattice Hubbard model: A comprehensive study: Results

-In addition to these structures, faint bands are found above the Fermi level in the lower panels in Fig.~\ref{spec_h02} (locations of them are indicated by the green vartical lines).
+In addition to these structures, faint bands are found above the Fermi level in the lower panels in Fig.~\ref{spec_h02} (locations of them are indicated by the green vertical lines).
 These faint bands are considered to be the so-called shadow bands, which originate from the short-range AFM order and appear as if there were the Brillouin zone folding caused by the long-range AFM order.
 Indeed, these faint bands are connected to the upper peaks of the double peaks near the X point, e.g., peak A in Fig.~\ref{spec_h02}(b), and the pseudogap structure can be regarded as the results of hybridization of the bands due to the Brillouin zone folding, although this zone folding should be instantaneous.
-Hence, it is conceivable that electrons near the X point are not mobile without well defined quasiparticle peaks.
+Hence, it is conceivable that electrons near the X point are not mobile without well-defined quasiparticle peaks.
 Instead, they can tunnel among the fragmented Fermi surfaces, i.e., the Fermi arcs, in the PG phase as shown in Figs.~\ref{spec_h02}(a) and (b).

 Since the short-range AFM order is incommensurate in the range of $p$ here we discuss, e.g., $\bm{Q}=(\pi,\,\pm\delta)$, the intensity of these shadow bands is weak and would not be clearly seen in experiments.
 However, shadow bands have been observed with commensurate $\bm{Q}=(\pi,\,\pi)$ Brillouin zone folding at low doping ($x\le 1/8$) in the ARPES experiments on La$_{2-x}$Sr$_{x}$CuO$_4$ \cite{ERazzoli2010}.
-This is consistant with the present study, since the AFM fluctuation is commensurate $\bm{Q}=(\pi,\,\pi)$ in low doping (see the $T_{\rm C-IC}$ line in Fig.~\ref{pTphase}(b)).
+This is consistent with the present study, since the AFM fluctuations are commensurate $\bm{Q}=(\pi,\,\pi)$ in low doping (see the $T_{\rm C-IC}$ line in Fig.~\ref{pTphase}(b)).